Blog

 4. Evaluate your use of space

-It’s easy to overlook how you’ve used space but any large and empty area can be a huge waste of energy, whether it is heating or lighting.
-Try to use as much space as possible when thinking about your office layout.
-This will also help you maximize the square footage of your coworking space.
-And, increased utilization could lead to increased revenue.
+It’s easy to overlook how you’ve used space.
+However, a large and empty area can be a huge waste of energy, whether it’s unused heating or lighting.
+Try to maximize the use of space as much as possible when thinking about your office layout.

 If you do have empty space that often goes unused, ensure that any devices in that area are unplugged, and try to close them off so that you don’t waste energy heating them when not in use.